ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}

-Above and beyond that, thgough, I needed to be able to control external processes running on the operating system. restarting them as necessary.
-There are a lot of features listed here, but that one is biggie for me.
-I did a lot of experimentation with different MIDI drivers, software synthesizers, VST plugin hosts, and the like, and ended up having various applications or their supporting processes, crash.
+Above and beyond that, I needed to be able to control external processes running on the operating system, restarting them as necessary.
+There are a lot of features listed here, but that one is biggie for me -- having run into it early one.
+I did a lot of experimentation with different MIDI drivers, software synthesizers, VST plugin hosts, and ended up having various applications or their supporting processes, crash.

 Sometimes days of work -- where I'd invested my time in a long chain of trial and error -- were lost.
 All because just one component I'd been experimenting with was unstable or wasn't designed to do the crazy things I was asking of it.